 We support the people in our community by:

-Our members volunteer at the Historical Society, are highly involved in genealogy groups, hold offices in state DAR clubs, Chair Committees at the state level, and serve as State Officers.
+Our members volunteer at places like the Historical Society, Eastside Baby Corner, Tahoma National Cemetery, Girl Scouts, Little League, and Kiwanis.
+We are highly involved in genealogy groups, hold offices in state DAR clubs, Chair State Committees, and serve as State Officers.

 Contact us with any questions.
 We look forward to hearing from you.
 You are welcome to attend any meeting.